ronpaulcoin-rpc/rpcfiles/README.md

-The RonPaulCoin cryptocurrency project began on December 29, 2013.
+The RonPaulCoin cryptocurrency project began on December 29, 2013 and is over 7 years old!

-The RonPaulCoin wallet files hosted here are the 0.8.6.2 version ones from 2014.
+The RonPaulCoin wallet files hosted here are the 0.8.6.2 version wallets from 2014.

 RPC Bitcointalk Thread: https://bitcointalk.org/index.php?topic=5159486